bj4rnee/DeformBot/README.md

 - deform multiple images on twitter

 # Known Bugs
-- `§d i s60` causes a big black circle to appear.
+- [FIXED] `§d i s60` causes a big black circle to appear.
-- `§d i o60` same bug as above, appears to happen with processing of circular effects
+- [FIXED] `§d i o60` same bug as above, appears to happen with processing of circular effects
 - invalid argument embed is bugged
 - invalid arg error on discord refers to twitter